 - Do the Math on Bigger Gifts.
-If you choose to give gifts over the $14,000 limit, you have to decide whether to pay the gift tax at the time or charge them against your universal credit.
-Which choice results in a smaller total tax burden depends on how big you expect your estate to be when you die – something that’s hard to predict ahead of time.
+If you choose to give gifts over the $15,000 limit, you have to decide whether to pay the gift tax at the time or charge it against your lifetime exemption.
+Which choice results in a smaller total tax burden depends on how big you expect your estate to be when you die – something that’s hard to predict.
 So before making a gift this size, consult with an accountant.
 They can help you crunch the numbers and decide which tax choice is most likely to be better.
 Even if you do your taxes from tax prep software like TurboTax, they have live CPAs available to answer these questions.

 - Give to Charity.
 Whether you give to charities during your lifetime or leave them money in your will, the donation isn’t taxable.
-So doing either – or both – is a good way to reduce the size of your estate and support a worthy cause at the same time.
-If you had $10 million in assets at the time of your death, leaving half that money to charity would reduce the size of your estate to $5 million – low enough to avoid the federal estate tax completely.
+So doing either — or both — is a good way to reduce the size of your estate and support a worthy cause at the same time.
+If you had $20 million in assets at the time of your death, leaving half that money to charity would reduce the size of your estate to $10 million — low enough to avoid the federal estate tax altogether.

 - Check Your State Laws.
 Not every state has an inheritance or estate tax, and those that do all have different rules about how they’re applied.
-So to plan your estate around state taxes, start by consulting the Tax Foundation to see what the laws are in the state where you live.
+To plan your estate around state taxes, start by consulting the Tax Foundation’s map to see what the laws are in the state where you live.
 Then talk to an accountant, estate planner, or a company like Trust & Will about planning your estate to reduce the tax burden for your heirs.